The Complex-Time Segal-Bargmann Transform: The Segal--Bargmann Transform

 In the second stage, we show that the heat kernel $\rho_{t}(x)$ on $K$ has a holomorphic extension in both $t$ and $x$, denoted $\rho_{\mathbb{C}} (\cdot,\cdot)$.
 We then prove that the unitary map $\overline{M}_{s,\tau}$ may be computed by \textquotedblleft convolution\textquotedblright\ with the holomorphically extended heat kernel.
 That is to say,

 for all $s>0$, $f\in L^{2}(K,\rho_{s})$, $\tau\in\mathbb{D}(s,s)$, and $z\in K_{\mathbb{C}}$.

 The advantage of the two-stage approach to the proof is that we can use the unitary map $\overline{M}_{s,\tau}$ to establish the existence of the holomorphic extension of the heat kernel, thus avoiding the representation-theoretic estimates used in \cite{Hall1994}.
+Although this approach was used already in \cite{Driver1995}, a number of details are different in the complex case.
+We therefore provide full proofs here.